EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 </style>
 ```

-Very simple.
-Refreshing even.
+Very simple, refreshing even.
 This content would live inside a `*.svelte` file which is what Svelte components should be named.
 As you can see, the `<style>` and `<script>` tags contain just plain old CSS and JavaScript, respectively. `export let author` is how we declare component [props](https://svelte.dev/tutorial/declaring-props).
-That is, values that are supplied as parameters by the component that’s parent to this one; or, if this was the top most component, then the prop is supplied by the client code that initializes the Svelte application.
+That is, values that are supplied as parameters by the component that’s parent to this one, or, if this was the top most component, by the client code that initializes the Svelte application.

 The rest of the file, the view template, is also plain HTML with some curly brace goodness injected by Svelte that allows us to render the results from JavaScript expressions.
 In this case, we are just rendering the `message` and `author` variable that we defined in the `<script>` portion of our component.